D3jag0re/interview-test-devops/03_infrastructure_test/README.md

 ... naming conv. \
 pipeline with ex var in az \
 terraform show -json tfplan\
-provider registration (req + error which can stop deploy)
+provider registration (req + error which can stop deploy)\
+...have basic nginx container deploy to app service?
+Eventually deploy custom but where content is loaded via pipeline (seprate repo)